maximilien/musings/blogs/ai/5.1/publish.md

 # ClawMax: OpenClaw to the Max! 🚀

-*Building the orchestration layer OpenClaw needed—and what I learned managing 100s AI agents*
+*Building the orchestration layer OpenClaw needed—and what I learned managing 100s of AI agents*

 **Published**: March 13, 2026
 **Author**: Maximilien (max@clawmax.ai)